-So one of the key step to make good chaats is to make a good tamarind chutney which has the right balance of sweet, tang and spice with bursting flavors.
+So one of the key step to make good chaats is to make a good tamarind chutney first, which has the right balance of sweet, tang and spice with bursting flavors.

-What is tamarind chutney?
+What is Tamarind Chutney?

-Tamarind chutney is a sweet & sour Indian condiment made with tamarind, salt, jaggery & spice powders.
+Tamarind Chutney is a sweet & sour Indian condiment made with tamarind, salt, jaggery & ground spice.
 Optionally dates are added to make it healthier and flavorful.
+Tamarind Chutney is often used with Coriander Chutney and Red garlic chutney to make chaats like

 I make Tamarind chutney in 2 ways.
 The first one is by pressure cooking and the second one is cooking it in a pot.
 I love the first way of making as it needs no baby sitting and turns out damn good with little effort.

 In this post I have shared both the methods.
-If you do not have a cooker then you can follow the second method.
+If you do not have a cooker you can follow the second method.

 I usually bottle this chutney in a glass jar & keep it refrigerated for a couple of months.
 So it’s easy for me to make chaats whenever my kids ask.
 I dilute the tamarind chutney with little hot water to bring to consistency when needed.